Encryption at rest EARLY ACCESS

 Encrypt a cluster using a CMK

-You can enable EAR using a CMK for clusters in AWS and GCP (database version 2.16.7 and later only) as follows:
+You can enable EAR using a CMK for clusters (database version 2.16.7 and later only) as follows:

 1. On the cluster Settings tab, select Encryption at rest.